josancamon19/self-attention-pytorch/README.md

 - **Input embedding:** input is tokenized (int) (each token/word is mapped to an int), then each token is expanded to an `embedding` vector that later learns to represent the token in more detail.
 - **Positional encoding:** provide the attention layer with position of each token (in LSTM's this information is known by default cause the proces is sequential, not in Transformers attention), is not because row order can't be traced throughout matrix operations, but attention is computed in parallel and only from embeddings, we need to insert the position in the embedding, so attention can understand, noun comes before subject, or things like that.
 This is done via sin/cos waves patterns.
+  > Self-attention itself is permutation-invariant; "sequence" behavior appears only after you add a positional encoding.
+Swap the encoding for e.g 2D grid for images, and the block serves other data types.
 - **Multi-Head self-attention:** Each token looks at all other tokens to improve its context understanding moving the embedding vector to a different space with richer meaning, `multi-head`, means is done by multiple (smaller) matrices/heads, each one focusing on  different relationships, syntax/semantics/verbs.
 - **Add & Norm / Residual:** add the original input tokens to the Attention layer output, helps preventing `vanishing gradient` problem + normalization.
 - **Feed forward pos wise:** Learns complex patterns out of Attention Layer, each token is processed individually, which means position is kept.
 This layer learns deeper individual tokens meanings. why? non-linearity the magic of Neural networks.
 Attention is linear operations, so in the semantic space it will be able to separate `animal | color`, this `FFN` understands `animal analogy` | `animal idiom` | `real animal`.